 The lean objective is a continuous rapid flow of "Value-Adding Activities."
 The first principle of Lean is to satisfy the needs of the customer by performing only those activities that add value as defined by the customer.
 Put yourself in your customer's shoes, peer into your organization and look around.
 You will find many activities occurring which add no value and often times prevent you from meeting customer demands.
 Identifying both value added and non-value added activities provides a visual map of your processes.

-The second principle is to define the "Value Stream".
 The goal is to identify material and information flows currently required to deliver a product or service.
 As defined by John Krafcik, in his book, The "Machine that Changed the World" Lean production is "lean" because it uses less of everything compared with mass production:

 Value Stream Mapping your processes will highlight bottlenecks, hand-offs, lead-time and where inventory is waiting in queue to be processed or waiting in stock with no immediate requirement.

-The result is a pictorial of your current processes from start to finish and all areas in-between.
+The result is a pictorial of your current processes from start to finish and all areas in-between

 Not involving the people whom will actually do the work